thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 Contract:
 * This command take no arguments.
 * No output is expected.
+* This command might check (but doesn't have to) that the list of install and remove command has been consistent.
+  * For instance, a plugin might raise an error after the sequence `prepare;install a; remove a-dependency; finalize`.
 * If the `finalize` command fails, then the planned sequences of actions (.i.e the whole sm operation) is reported as failed, even if all the atomic operations has been successfully completed.

 ### The `install` command

-The `install` command installs a single package module, possibly with some expected version.
+The `install` command installs a package module, possibly of some expected version.

 ```
 $ plugin install NAME [--version VERSION] [--file FILE]